open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 </details>

-This document explains how the OpenTelemetry specification requirements are written.
+This document explains how the OpenTelemetry specification requirement sections are written.

 ## Requirement Sections

-This specification is written in several [Markdown](https://github.github.com/gfm/) files.
+The OpenTelemetry specification is written in several [Markdown](https://github.github.com/gfm/) files.

-Each of these files can contain any resource to explain and describe its part of the specification.
+Each one of these files can contain any resource to explain and describe its part of the specification.
 Examples of these resources are images, diagrams, code, regular text, etc.

 Also, included in the same Markdown documents that make the OpenTelemetry specification